kostas-pa/LFITester/README.md

                         be overrided!
 Note that the proxies will be picked at random for each request

-Proxies in the list must be in the following format: protocol://{proxyip}
+Proxies in the list must be in the following format: protocol://{proxyip} username:password (newline).
-username:password (newline).
 If you dont have a authenticated proxy then skip the username:password entry and go for a new line

+Examples:
+            LFITester.py -u http://URL?smt= = test one specific endpoint
+            LFITester.py -L test.txt = test a list of endpoints from file LFITester.py -c -u http://URL = crawl and test all endpoints that URL LFITester.py -c -L test.txt = crawl and test all endpoints for every URL in the file

 ```